 - Evidence of active infection within 2 weeks prior to the first dose of study treatment.

 - Known human immunodeficiency virus infection.
-Subjects without a documented diagnosis in their medical history will require a central. laboratory assessment at screening.
+Subjects without a documented diagnosis in their medical history will require a local laboratory assessment at screening.
+If local laboratory results are not available use central laboratory results.

 - Known active of chronic hepatitis C or hepatitis B infection.
-Subjects without a documented diagnosis in their medical history will require a central laboratory assessment at screening.
+Subjects without a documented diagnosis in their medical history will require a local laboratory assessment at screening.
+If local laboratory results are not available use central laboratory results.
 Hepatitis B and C infection is based on the following results:

 - Positive for hepatitis B surface antigen (HBsAg) (indicative of chronic hepatitis B or recent acute hepatitis B).